NumPy Memory & Performance

 np.add(a, b, out=a)

-print("In-place:", time.time() - t)
+print("In-place:", time.time() - t) # multiplied by 1000 to convert to seconds

-In-place = 2–3× faster
+In-place = 2–3× faster,

 4. Memory Layout: order='C' vs 'F'